AndrewKalil/holbertonschool-zero_day/0x01-emacs/README.md

-This command is to open a file from within Emacs
+This is to show some of the common Emacs commands